 Separation of powers inside Judicial branch

-The current Constitution of South Korea distributes power of judicial review inside judiciary between ordinary courts in Chapter 5 and constitutional court in Chapter 6.
-Under article 107(2) in Chapter 5, the ordinary courts including the Supreme Court have ultimate jurisdiction over reviewing constitutionality of sub-statutory decrees, regulations or actions made by administrative level.
-Under article 111(1) in Chapter 6, the Constitutional Court have ultimate jurisdiction over reviewing constitutionality of sub-constitutional statutes made by legislature level, even without request from the ordinary courts through article 68(2) of the Constitutional Court Act.
-In this structure of power separation, ordinary courts and the constitutional court can practically contend over each other's ruling.
-Yet the Constitution does not clarify who should arbitrate when the Supreme Court and the Constitutional Court struggles against each other.
+The current Constitution of South Korea distributes power of judicial review inside the judiciary between ordinary courts in Chapter 5 and the Constitutional Court in Chapter 6.
+Under Article 107(2) in Chapter 5, the ordinary courts, including the Supreme Court, have ultimate jurisdiction over reviewing constitutionality of sub-statutory decrees, regulations, or actions made at the administrative level.
+Under Article 111(1) in Chapter 6, the Constitutional Court has ultimate jurisdiction over reviewing constitutionality of sub-constitutional statutes made at the legislature level, even without request from the ordinary courts, through Article 68(2) of the Constitutional Court Act.
+In this structure of power separation, the ordinary courts and the Constitutional Court can contend over each other's rulings.
+Yet, the Constitution does not clarify who should arbitrate when these courts struggle against each other.

-The Supreme Court of Korea opposes the Constitutional Court of Korea on both binding power of 'conditionally unconstitutional' ruling and possibility of constitutional complaint over judgment of ordinary court, since it could turn equivalent status of Supreme Court against the Constitutional Court into substantially inferior status as German federal ordinary courts against German federal constitutional court.
-However, whether the Constitutional Court of Korea can exercise power of suggesting binding interpretation not only on the Constitution but also on statute (by conditional ruling), or can review unconstitutionality of ordinary court judgment (by constitution complaint procedure) still remains unsolved, since the Constitution and even associated statutes never clarify how this struggle should be settled.[21]
+The Supreme Court has opposed the Constitutional Court on both the binding power of the conditionally unconstitutional ruling and the possibility of constitutional complaints over judgment of ordinary court, as they could make the Supreme Court take on a substantially inferior status similar to the system in Germany.
+However, whether the Constitutional Court can exercise the power of binding interpretation not only on the Constitution but also on statutes (by conditional ruling) or can review the unconstitutionality of ordinary court judgments (by constitutional complaint procedure) still remains unsolved, since the Constitution and even associated statutes have never clarified how this struggle should be settled.[21]

 Issues and criticism

-According to OECD study in 2013 and 2015, though South Korean ordinary courts achieved top-tier among OECD countries,[22] South Korean's confidence on judicial system is dropping rapidly from 2010's.[23]
-It is notable that confidence level on judicial branch is lower than executive branches of South Korean government.
+According to OECD study in 2013 and 2015, though South Korean ordinary courts achieved top-tier status among OECD countries,[22] the confidence of South Koreans on their judicial system is dropping rapidly from the 2010s.[23]
+Specifically, the confidence level on the judicial branch is lower than that of the executive branches of the South Korean government.

-Judges in lower ordinary courts of South Korea are exposed to authoritative influence of Supreme Court Chief Justice and the President of South Korea.[4]
-For example, all lower ordinary court Judges are usually transferred to different courts all around South Korea per about two years by order of Chief Justice, by article 44 of Court Organization Act.[9]
-This strong influence of Chief Justice on each of lower ordinary court Judges later provoked pressure to reform courts.[24]
+Some suggest that Judges in the lower ordinary courts of South Korea are exposed to the authoritative influences of the Chief Justice and the President of South Korea.[4]
+For example, all lower ordinary court Judges are usually transferred to different courts all around South Korea after about two years by the order of Chief Justice per Article 44 of the Court Organization Act.[9]
+This strong influence of the Chief Justice on Judges later provoked pressure to reform courts.[24]

 ^However, since this reform was too sudden for whole ordinary courts in South Korea, required experience for Judge before year 2029 is 3 to 7 years according to addenda of amended Court Organization Act in year 2011 and 2021.
 See "Judges qualifications".
 Supreme Court of Korea.
 Retrieved 2019-01-01. updated in 2019 and amended addenda of Court Organization Act in 2021-12-21